Fashion color coordination has two components: what flatters you and what-goes-with-what.

 Some of us have trouble accepting compliments.

-Instead of accepting them with a gracious "Thank you," we provide the other person with a litany of reasons why his or her evaluation is wrong.
+Do not provide the other person with a litany of reasons why his or her evaluation is wrong.

 Not only is "You mean, this old thing?" syndrome rude, it blocks you from taking stock of what colors and styles are most flattering.